-Students earn grade points based upon their numeric semester averages in all courses taken (including summer school, Community school, correspondence courses, virtual (on-line courses) school, and other sources outside the school district.
+Students earn grade points based upon their numeric semester averages in all courses taken (including summer school, Community school, correspondence courses, credit-by-exam, virtual (on-line courses) school, and other sources outside the school district.
 Grade points from high school credits earned in intermediate school are not applied to the high school GPA.